GO-EV CAR SHARE FREQUENTLY ASKED QUESTIONS

 Innovation is an intrinsic part of the project and helped it attract the funding.
 It is important that the introduction of electric vehicles to the islands enhances and supports the current demands on energy provision as well as finding ways to improve supply in the future.
 V2G technology allows for renewable energy stored in the vehicles to be fed back into the grid at peak times, such as the evening when there may be more demand for electricity than can be met by local renewable energy.

-How many charging points will be installed as part of this project?
+How many charging points are installed as part of this project?
 Will they all be Vehicle to Grid (V2G) chargers?

-There will be at least 27 charging points installed under this project.
+There are 34 charging points installed under this project.

-10 of these chargers will be bi-directional, meaning V2G vehicles will be able to charge from them and discharge their battery power back into the grid if required.
+10 of these chargers are bi-directional, meaning V2G vehicles will be able to charge from them and discharge their battery power back into the grid if required.

 How have you chosen the sites for chargers?

 Many considerations were taken into account when choosing the best locations for the GO-EV chargers such as:-

 How will the vehicles be maintained and serviced?

 The project includes budget for EV maintenance training, and we hope to use this to foster local skills.
 With no oil or filters, clutch nor complicated gearbox, there are far fewer parts to maintain on an electric vehicle compared to a conventional combustion engine.
 This means far less servicing and maintenance.